 Have a wander among the palm trees along The Strand promenade, with a rockpool, water park and playground for the kids, before departing Townsville for the 347-kilometre (216-mile), four-hour drive to the holiday capital of Tropical North Queensland, Cairns.
 Check in to the Novotel Cairns Oasis Resort, which not only happens to be in the heart of the city but offers a lagoon swimming pool from which the kids are going to be very hard to extract.
-Don’t let them tire themselves out too much; tonight you’re heading 20 minutes out of town to Tjapukai, an award-winning Aboriginal cultural centre, for a Night Fire experience involving a didgeridoo welcome from the Bama rainforest people, as well as face painting, Aboriginal dancing, a ceremonial fire-lighting ceremony, complete with a flying fireball, the chance to learn traditional language and make music, and a buffet dinner.
+Don’t let them tire themselves out too much; tonight you’re heading 20 minutes out of town to Tjapukai, an award-winning Aboriginal cultural centre, for a Night Fire experience involving a didgeridoo welcome from the Bama rainforest people, as well as face painting, Aboriginal dancing, a fire-lighting ceremony complete with a flying fireball, the chance to learn traditional language and make music, and a buffet dinner.

 Day 15: Daintree Rainforest

-Today you’re exploring the world’s oldest rainforest, one of the world’s great natural wonders: the Daintree.
+Today you’re exploring the world’s oldest rainforest, one of the planet's great natural wonders: the Daintree.
 After a 105-kilometre (65-mile), 90-minute drive north you’ll arrive at the Daintree River, where you’ll hop aboard the Crocodile Express for a one-hour cruise in which you’ll see lots of large reptilian reasons not to go for a swim on this particular stretch of water.
 Then take the iconic vehicle ferry across the river and a short 10-kilometre (six-mile), 20-minute drive to the Daintree Discovery Centre for self-guided audio tours through the rainforest (on which you may see a cassowary) and a skywalk through the canopy.
 In the afternoon, call in for a home-made tropical ice-cream at the Daintree Ice Cream Co on the way to Cape Tribulation, where the rainforest meets the reef, and check in to the Cape Trib Beach House Resort, where you can enjoy dinner before joining a nightwalk to see what comes alive in the rainforest after dark.

 Day 16: Cape Tribulation to Cairns